mihirp161/lorenzSystems_r/README.md

 Project Discription
 --------------------
-I have been in a Jurassic Park binge-watch marathon, and on the first one, Jeff Goldblum mansplain the Butterfly Effect to Laura Dern.
-Well, I am now mansplaining through code and through blog.
+I have been doing some Jurassic Park movies marathon, and on the first one, Jeff Goldblum mansplains the Butterfly Effect to Laura Dern.
+Well, I am now mansplaining through code and through my blog.
 So yeah....I implemented an animated attractor using R.

 *Most of the my implementation was a code conversion from a matlab code provided in the Wiki Reading source below*

 Langauge